suncoast-devs/handbook/lessons/react-intro/lecture.md

 - We can now also look at our pages as collections of React Components.

-- Each of these components can be reused which will help us reduce code.
+- Each of these components can be reused, which will help us reduce code.

 ---